altocodenl/TODIS/readme.md

 auth as extra info. zero trust as checking the auth credentials with someone you trust. yet, how do you know that someone you trust is there? if https, it's not zero trust. it'd have to be through a key exchange, but what about getting the keys in the first place? you need to trust. if you're in the same place and then you separate, then you had a trust network that then got partitioned.

 ### On scaling, consistency and parallelism

+if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data. but it's not control, it's causality. this would also be the case if we had multiple computers.

 - Distributed and parallel: consistency.
 Scalability with that assured is trivial (throw more nodes in), except for the "inside api" problem that Hickey points out.